Skip to main content

 Curriculum

 MCAST as a self-accrediting institution has full autonomy in developing curricula of study and training based on the concept of lifelong learning.
-Curriculum development is carried out in consultation with students, lecturers and stakeholders from various economic sectors whilst taking into account the changing economic landscape.
+Curriculum development is carried out in consultation with students, lecturers and stakeholders from various economic sectors whilst considering the changing economic landscape.
 This ensures that knowledge, skills and competences within the Curriculum are relevant and appropriate.

 Teaching methods